 The person experimenting ought not to draw any conclusions immediately or to deduce from today's observation what kind of weather he shall have tomorrow.
 He must confidently feel that the things of outer reality are definitely related to one another and that tomorrow's events are somehow connected with those of today.
 But he must not speculate on these things.
 He must first inwardly re-think the sequence of the outer events as exactly as possible in mental pictures, and then place these images side by side, allowing them to melt into one another.
 This is a definite rule of thought that must be followed by those who wish to develop factual thinking.
 It is particularly advisable that this principle be practised on those very things that are not yet understood and the inner connection of which has not yet been penetrated.
 [Abr]

-❖ To get impressions and reproduce them to your ability for kenning some inner connections, you should be regular and not speculate.
+◎ To get impressions and reproduce them to your ability for kenning some inner connections, be regular and refrain from speculating.

-Letting some ideas come to the fore after some time - as "half-crystallized parts of inner feelings"
+Letting some ideas come to the fore after some time, on top of feelings